Consort Wenxiu: The Woman the Last Emperor Chose—and Was Forced to Give Up

 The choice was immediately overruled.

-Consort Duankang—a surviving consort of the Guangxu Emperor, and the elder sister of the tragic Pearl Concubine—was furious.
+Consort Duankang—a surviving consort of the Guangxu Emperor, and a sister of the tragic Pearl Consort—was furious.
 After Empress Dowager Longyu’s death, Duankang had become the most senior figure among the four remaining consorts.
 Yuan Shikai had even formally appointed her to oversee palace affairs, giving her effective control over the Forbidden City’s internal politics.
 She treated Puyi as something close to her ward—managing him in nearly every aspect of his life.

 To Duankang’s eyes, Wenxiu was simply unsuitable: from a poor family, plain-looking, with nothing to offer a court trying to project relevance in the modern world.
 Wanrong, by contrast, was everything the old court wanted to become—from an elite family, educated in Western-style schools, fluent in English, sophisticated and contemporary.

 Duankang didn’t confront Puyi directly.
 She went after his father, the regent Zaifeng, instead.
-“Whose house is this—yours or mine?” she reportedly demanded.
+“Does this household answer to you, or to me?” she reportedly demanded.
 Zaifeng caved.
 Puyi was told to choose again.

 Duankang would later berate Puyi’s biological mother so severely that the woman is thought to have taken her own life with opium.
 Puyi himself acknowledged the extraordinary hold Duankang had over everyone in the palace.
 This was not a woman anyone in the Forbidden City crossed lightly.